 Brigid’s legend provides more interesting opportunities for commemoration than just weaving.
 She’s recently been referred to as a “badass” with some accusing the church of “hijacking” her into the church fold.

 But though critical of some church practices, Brigid, the first female patron saint of Ireland, was extremely devout.

 This was a woman who set up monasteries around the country with Kildare the focal point.
 There was also a hospital, a farm and schools that included women.
 While some of the information on Brigid is patchy, a book dedicated to her life was written by journalist Una O’Hagan and her late husband Colm Keane.

 “As Abbess of Kildare, she managed up to 15,000 nuns.
 She was ordained bishop.
 She liberated Irish women from roles as slaves or bondswomen.
 She was a master brewer of ale, a farmer managing monastery farms, with a particular grá for sheep.
 She held more power in the Catholic church than any woman before or since,” explains O’Hagan.

 Brigid lived in the 5th century.
 It’s believed she was born in County Louth, Ireland, and was the daughter of a pagan chieftain and a Christian slave woman.
 She was raised as a Christian and was known for her compassionate nature and her love for the poor and suffering.

-Her monastic community in Kildare became one of the most important religious centers in Ireland.
+Her monastic community in Kildare became one of the most important religious centres in Ireland.
 It was a hub of spiritual and cultural life for many centuries.
-St. Brigid was also known for her miracles and her visions.
+St. Brigid was known for her miracles and her visions.
 She was said to have healing powers and to have received revelations from God on a regular basis.